"Run the unit tests" doesn't count. The complexity of your system is in the interactions between the units.

 "Run an individual service in a shared stateful development environment running all the other services" doesn't count.
 A shared development environment will be unreliable as it diverges more and more from the real system.

 "Run all the services that make up the system in an isolated development environment" counts; it's the bare minimum requirement.
-Bonus points if this can be done completely on localhost, without using an off-host cluster deployment system.
+Bonus points if this can be done completely on localhost, without using any off-host services.

 Without the ability to actually run the entire system in this way while developing, many evil practices will tend to become common.